ramunasnognys/ramunasnognys/README.md

 # Hello 👋
 ## My name is Ramūnas.
 ### I'm a Web Developer by Profession & Hobby.
+Front end developer at Workstride, degree in information technology with focus in web design and development.
+My interests include type, layout, CSS animation, and illustration.
+Check out my projects and posts.
 - 🌱 I’m currently learning React.js